 For the standard student, continuous evaluation of the progress is compulsory.
+There will be NO FINAL exam at the end of the course.

-If the student misses an intermediate exam or does not hand in laboratory work before the indicated deadline, there will be NO FINAL exam to be taken as a replacement (with exception of properly documented causes like medical reasons, severe illness or decease of close relatives, etc.)
+If the student misses an intermediate exam laboratory work (with exception of properly documented causes like medical reasons, severe illness or decease of close relatives, etc.) the final score will be NOT EVALUATED.

-The assessment involves two parts.
-To pass the subject, it is required to pass both parts with a minimum score of 5.
+Assessment involves two parts.
+To pass the subject, it is required to pass both parts with a minimum score of 5:

 - Evaluation of knowledge of theory and solving of problems during the course.
-This evaluation will be done through two kinds of events: - o Intermediate exams. - Exercises interleaved with theory classes.
-Attendance to classes is compulsory as missing exercise will count as 0 in the continuous evaluation. - Evaluation of the laboratory work.
-Evaluation will include two kind of events: - Handing in the output of the laboratories through the virtual campus. - Exercises interleaved with laboratory sessions.
-Attendance to sessions is compulsory as part of the work consist in group exercises during classes.
+This evaluation will be done through two kinds of events: - o Intermediate exams. - $\circ\,$ Exercises interleaved with theory classes.
+Attendance to classes is compulsory. - Evaluation of the laboratory work.
+Evaluation will include two kind of events: - Handing in the output of the laboratories through the Virtual Campus.

+$\circ\,$ Exercises interleaved with laboratory sessions.
+Attendance to sessions is compulsory.